Pic Courtesy: Google

 Yeh bhi koi surname hai!?
 Why couldn’t I be born an Oberoi, or a Malhotra or, my all time fantasy, a Kapoor?

 I was in school when Chetan Sharma was a new member in our then Indian Cricket Team.
 He was gaining popularity as a bowler and so I had my classmates asking me if we were related.
-To shine in reflected Sharma-glory was a temptation I couldn’t resist and I proudly and pompously said yes.
+To shine in reflected Sharma-glory was a temptation I couldn’t resist and I, proudly and pompously, lied through my teeth and said yes.

 It may have been my imagination, but I got more respect at school after that.

-That fateful match happened where Javed Miandad hit my soon-to-be-disowned ‘uncle’s’ last ball for a six and won back a match that went down in history.
+That fateful cricket match happened, where Javed Miandad hit my soon-to-be-disowned ‘uncle’s’ last ball for a six and won back a match that went down in history.

 I didn’t go to school for a week after that.